niplav/site/microfiction.md

 -----

-> If you're going to get pascal-mugged, at least get mugged in style.
+> "If you're going to get pascal-mugged, at least get mugged in style."

 ### Things to Shout